mihirvr/prismo/docs/PROJECT.md

       --output custom-runtime
 ```
 `jpackage` then wraps `custom-runtime` into the platform installer (`.msi` / `.deb` / `.rpm` / `AppImage`).

+**Missing OS Dependencies (Launcher Wrapper)**: The `jpackage` installer will bundle a lightweight launcher script (.bat/shell) to check for native graphics libraries (DirectX on Windows, GTK on Linux) before invoking the JVM.
+If missing, it must throw a loud native OS message box (via PowerShell/Zenity) rather than failing silently or attempting an auto-install.

 **Distribution**: `.msi` (Windows), `.deb`/`.rpm`/`AppImage` (Linux), each bundling its own runtime.
 Same model as IntelliJ IDEA, Android Studio, DBeaver, DataGrip.